 Room to Heal

 The aim of Room to Heal is supporting people who have survived torture and organised violence to rebuild their lives in exile.
 At the heart of their work lies the cultivation of a healing community through which people can overcome the legacy of their traumatic experiences.
 This is complemented by a holistic therapeutic programme and intensive casework support.

 Room to Heal began at Culpeper Garden.
 It was born out of a wish by five refugees for some green space in which to gather and feel free.
-A corner of our beautiful garden was given to this fledgling group, where each week, they would sit and talk, eat together and work on the allotment.
+A corner of our beautiful garden was given to this fledgling group, where each week, they would sit and talk, eat together and work on their plot.

 Now the community has grown to 80 people, men and women from 30 different countries who find in Room to Heal a family and place of belonging that helps them find security and meaning in life, and navigate the many challenges they face.